-In the event that it is necessary, crews will be reduced in accordance with Article XVII - Seniority.

-- (b) An employee who is set back to a lower paid job because of mechanization, technological change or automation will receive the rate of his regular job at the time of the set-back for a period of six (6) months, and for a further period of six (6) months he will be paid an adjusted rate which will be midway between the rate of his regular job at the time of the set-back and the rate of his new regular job.
-At the end of this twelve (12) month period, the rate of his new regular job will apply.
-However, such employee will have the option of terminating his employment and accepting severance pay as outlined in Section 6 (a) below, provided he exercises this option within the initial six (6) month period referred to above. - (c) An employee assigned to an equal or higher rated job because of mechanization, technological change or automation will have the option of terminating his employment and accepting severance pay as outlined in Section 6 (a) below if the job should be proved to be unsuitable, provided he exercises his option within six (6) months of starting on the job.
+- In the event that it is necessary, crews will be reduced in accordance with Article XVII - Seniority. - (b) An employee who is set back to a lower paid job because of mechanization, technological change or automation will receive the rate of their regular job at the time of the set-back for a period of six (6) months, and for a further period of six (6) months they will be paid an adjusted rate which will be midway between the rate of their regular job at the time of the set-back and the rate of their new regular job.
+At the end of this twelve (12) month period, the rate of their new regular job will apply.
+However, such employee will have the option of terminating their employment and accepting severance pay as outlined in Section 6 (a) below, provided they exercise this option within the initial six (6) month period referred to above. - (c) An employee assigned to an equal or higher rated job because of mechanization, technological change or automation will have the option of terminating their employment and accepting severance pay as outlined in Section 6(a) below if the job should be proved to be unsuitable, provided they exercise their option within six (6) months of starting on the job.